Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal to aid digestion and help control blood sugar spikes.
+Drink plenty of water before and after your meal.
+Staying hydrated can help with digestion and maintaining stable blood sugar levels.

 Physical Activity